DanielJonesEB/engineerbetter.com/_posts/2016-06-01-bosh-concourse2.markdown

 ### Setting up

 The terraform configuration in [Part 1](/bosh-concourse.html) will have already created the necessary security groups, subnets and ELB.
-Set the Concourse URL and a password for postgresql in these environment variables:
+Set the Concourse URL and a password for postgresql in these environment variables.
+Your public `$CONCOURSE_URL` should match the `ci_hostname` terraform variable that you used earlier, to configure Route53.
+For example, https://ci.engineerbetter.com.

 {% highlight bash %}
 $DB_PASSWORD